top of page

 Blind and Low-Vision Software Developers

-Lead graduate students: Yoonha Cha (primary advisor Stacy Branham)
+Lead graduate student: Yoonha Cha

-", "“Do You Want Me to Participate or Not?”: Investigating the Accessibility of Software Development Meetings for Blind and Low Vision Professionals"
+", "Understanding the Career Mobility of Blind and Low Vision Software Professionals", and "“Do You Want Me to Participate or Not?”: Investigating the Accessibility of Software Development Meetings for Blind and Low Vision Professionals"

 An AI generated image of hands on a braille keyword.